Newyddiaduraeth Cylchgronau (MA)

 Mae ein cwrs Newyddiaduraeth Cylchgrawn dwys yn eich paratoi am eich swydd gyntaf mewn cyfryngau cylchgrawn.
 P’un a yw wedi’i argraff, ar-lein, yn ddigidol, apiau neu’n gyfryngau cymdeithasol - byddwch yn dysgu sut i ddefnyddio’r llwyfannau amlgyfrwng mae cylchgronau modern yn eu defnyddio.

-When you finish studying Magazine Journalism with us you will feel prepared to meet any challenge your first job on a magazine throws at you.
-Print, digital, social media – you will know how to handle the multimedia platforms a modern magazine uses.
+When you finish studying Magazine Journalism with us, you’ll feel prepared to meet any challenge your first job on a magazine might throw at you.
+Print, digital, social media – you’ll know how to handle the multimedia platforms a modern magazine uses.

-You will gain a set of knowledge and skills that will not only enable you to compete effectively for any entry-level job in magazine journalism but also set you up for a rapid career trajectory.
+You’ll gain knowledge and a set of skills that will not only enable you to compete effectively for any entry-level job in magazine journalism but also set you up for a rapid career trajectory.